alihakimtaskiran/Fourier-Transformer-HW-Accelerator/README.md

 # Fourier-Transformer-HW-Accelerator
-FPGA Based Fourier Transform Accelerator - EE 102 Term Project
+FPGA Based Fourier Transform Accelerator
+It performs radix-16 butterfly, can be scaled up to meet demand of higher numbers of data point